google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 The build process builds a graph of all of these dependencies, and the server uses this information to serve the files efficiently.
-It also builds a set of vulcanized bundles, for browsers that don't support HTTP2 push.
+It also builds a set of vulcanized bundles, for browsers that don't support HTTP/2.

 ### App entrypoint